Beginners Night in the Field

 It is a wonderful experience to be able to look out into the night sky and see the universe and everything around us in the Solar System, the Galaxy and out millions of light years – and its something you can do from your own backyard.
 The equipment to do this is becoming simpler to do this every day but it can still offer challenges in getting it all together on the night.
 The further out you want to see probably requires more specialised equipment, but also requires more skill to understand what is going on in the sky, and more importantly with your equipment.
 To assist your journey, we have developed the following curriculum to help you understand a pathway to gain these skills.

-We suggest that you attend a Beginners Night on Zoom and then attend a Beginners Night in the Field.
+We suggest that you attend a Beginners Open Question night (BOQ) (aka Beginners Night on Zoom) and then attend a Beginners Night in the Field.
 These can be repeated as necessary to reinforce the learnings.
 Our experience is that, then you will require about 10 nights in the field, either on your own in your backyard, or out in the field with Members to practice and ask questions specific to your setup.
-To join members on the members observing nights you will also need to be a member.
-You can also receive help from the NSAS forum (available from the NSAS Home page, or from Google, YouTube or from any of the many the astronomy related websites, such as iceinspace or cloudnights.
+To join members on members nights you will also need to be a member.

-The Beginners Night in the Field (BNF) is part of the society’s New Astronomers Group (NAG) which operates classroom-based courses although these are currently restricted due to COVID.
+The Beginners Night in the Field (BNF) is part of the society supporting the New Astronomers Group (NAG) which operates classroom-based courses although these are currently restricted due to COVID.
 It includes a guided walk-through where experienced astronomers and astrophotographers will assist you to set up your own scope and have a guided tour through the heavens.

 Places are limited and registration is required to attend.
-There is a small $20 fee per telescope for non-members (we recommend only 2 people attend but you may have a maximum of 4 people per telescope) to cover costs.
+These events are free to members and a small $20 (BOQ), $50 (BNF) fee per telescope for non-members (we recommend only 2 people attend but you may have a maximum of 4 people per telescope) to cover costs.
 Bookings can be made by adding the following item to your cart and proceeding with the order.

 If you are interested in the Beginners Night series then

-- you need to register for the Beginners Night on Zoom and Beginners Night in the Field separately below, and
+- you need to register for the Beginners Open Question (BOQ) night and Beginners Night in the Field separately below, and

 - please also note that there are restrictions on the telescopes we will support in the field.